awsandy/dvsa.github.io/README.md

 The AWS staff will provide details of how to access the AWS accounts.

-Once you have logged in open the Cloud9 IDE
+Follow these directions to login and start a Cloud9 IDE

 [login & setup](020_prerequisites/index.en.md){:target="_blank"}